daler/dotfiles/README.md

 The goal here is to pull over the dotfiles from this repo to your home directory on the target system.

+**The biggest assumption** made by the `setup.sh` script is that you have `$HOME/opt/bin` on your path.
+If you do nothing else, you should add this directory to your path.

 **If you've inpsected the files here and are OK with replacing your existing files**, you can simply use `./setup.sh --dotfiles`.